railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/index.rst

 flexible in both its operations and its financial control.
 It particularly benefits from the use of double-entry inventory management for manufacturing orders.

-Manufacturing management is implemented by the ``mrp`` module.
+Manufacturing management is implemented by the :mod:`mrp` module.
 It is useful for transforming all types of products:

 * Assemblies of parts: composite products, soldered or welded products, assemblies, packs,